danijelmartinek/nextjs-clean-architecture/README.md

 ## Project structure (only the important bits)

-- `app` - **Frameworks & Drivers Layer** - basically everything Next.js (pages,
+- `apps/web` - the Next.js application (**Frameworks & Drivers Layer**)
-  server actions, components, styles etc...) or whatever "consumes" the app's logic
+  - `app` - pages, server actions, and UI components that consume the domain logic
-- `di` - Dependency Injection - a folder where we setup the DI container and the modules
+  - `di` - Dependency Injection container and modules wiring the app together
-- `drizzle` - Everything DB - initializing the DB client, defining schema, migrations
+  - `drizzle` - database client initialisation, schema, and migrations
-- `src` - The "root" of the system
+  - `src/infrastructure` - concrete implementations of repositories and
-  - `application` - **Application Layer** - holds use cases and interfaces for repositories and services
+    services that integrate with framework and database tooling
-  - `entities` - **Entities Layer** - holds models and custom errors
+  - `tests` - unit tests for the web app, mirroring the structure of the reusable core package
-  - `infrastructure` - **Infrastructure Layer** - holds implementations of
+  - `.eslintrc.json`, `vitest.config.ts`, `tailwind.config.ts`, etc. - tooling
-    repositories and services, and pulls in the interfaces from `application`
+    configuration scoped to the web application
-  - `interface-adapters` - **Interface Adapters Layer** - holds controllers that serve as an entry point to the system (used in Frameworks & Drivers layer to interact with the system)
+- `packages/core` - reusable, framework-agnostic application logic
-- `tests` - Unit tests live here - the `unit` subfolder's structure matches `src`
+  - `application` - **Application Layer** - use cases plus repository and service interfaces
-- `.eslintrc.json` - Where the `eslint-plugin-boundaries` plugin is defined -
+  - `entities` - **Entities Layer** - domain models and custom errors
-  _this stops you from breaking the dependency rule_
+  - `interface-adapters` - **Interface Adapters Layer** - controllers used by the web app (or any other consumer)
-- `vitest.config.ts` - Take note of how the `@` alias is defined!
+- `turbo.json` & root `package.json` - Turborepo setup coordinating workspaces

 ## Layers explanation